 3. Homework, especially tasks that require/benefit from technology, exacerbates achievement gaps between privileged and disadvantaged students

 Think about it.
-Successful homework completion hinges on things not all students have: quiet, safe space at home, ample school supplies, time after school not spent working/ caring for younger siblings, and (especially nowadays) internet access.
+Successful homework completion hinges on things not all students have: quiet, safe space at home, ample school supplies, time after school not spent working/ caring for younger siblings, and internet access (not only for online homework, but research, and more).

 The list goes on, so why does the homework brush treat students of all backgrounds the same?